The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/command-line-interfaces.md

 ### Navigating Between Directories with `cd`

 The `cd <directory>` command allows you to move to another directory in the file system.
-However, unlike the previous commands, it requires an **arguments**.
+However, unlike the previous commands, it requires an **argument**.

 An **argument** is an additional piece of information that changes that behavior of a given command.
 For the `cd` command, we have to also provide a destination.